By Tim Lambert

-However, at the time of the Domesday Book (1086), Bodmin was the n market town in Cornwall.
+However, at the time of the Domesday Book (1086), Bodmin was the only market town in Cornwall.
 During the Middle Ages Bodmin was an important market for wool and tin.

 The black death reached Bodmin in 1349 and devastated the population but the town soon recovered.

 The Church of St Petroc was built in the years 1469-1472 with donations given by the townspeople.
-However it was largely rebuilt in the 19th century.
+However, it was largely rebuilt in the 19th century.
 St Petroc’s is the largest parish church in Cornwall.
-Berry Tower is all that remains of a chapel which was erected in the 15th century.
+Berry Tower is all that remains of a chapel that was erected in the 15th century.

 Finally in 1549 Cornishmen rose in rebellion when the staunchly Protestant Edward VI tried to impose a new prayer book.
 Most Cornish people were still attached to the old Catholic religion and rose in rebellion but, once again, the king prevailed.

 Following the failure of that rebellion, Bodmin returned to being a busy little market town.

 Bodmin goal was built in 1776.
 A number of executions were carried out there between the late 18th century and the early 20th century.
 The last hanging happened in 1909.
 Bodmin goal finally closed in 1922.

 At the time of the first census in 1801 Bodmin was a little town with a population of fewer than 2,000 people.
 However, the population grew rapidly in the first half of the 19th century.
 By 1851 it had more than doubled to over 4,300.
 Growth then slowed and it was only a little over 5,300 in 1901.
 Bodmin became less important once Truro was made a cathedral city.